-When I was at the fish market the other day, they had whole branzino fish for the first time this season.
+When I was at the fish market the other day, they had whole branzino fish.
 Branzini (plural of branzino) are a European fish that are farmed commercially.
 As with all seafood, you want to make sure that they are from a reputable vendor who buys their fish from a company which follows good farming practices.
 You also want to know that they follow safe standards in transporting the fish to your local market under constant refrigeration.

 You will find branzini frequently on the menu in Italy, Greece and Spain.
 Branzini have a delicate white flesh and are terrific on the grill stuffed with parsley, lemons, peppers, garlic and a little onion.

 Have the fish monger clean and gut the branzino for you

 Pick fish that appear fresh and not slimy.
 The eyes should be bright and clear and there should be no fishy odor.
 Ask the fish monger to clean and gut the fish for you, unless you want the full experience yourself.
 For a more festive presentation, leave the heads and tails intact.
 If it bothers you to have the head and tail on, you can ask to have them removed at the market.
 They will weigh the whole fish before the head and tail are removed, so you will still pay for the entire fish even if you don’t use all of it.